Returnable Containers

 Addition to net tax

-A registrant who makes a supply of a beverage in a returnable container of a particular class in respect of which the registrant is a specified beverage retailer (defined in Appendix A) where paragraph 226(2)(a) applies in determining the consideration for that supply, and at any time
+Under subsection 226(18), a registrant who makes a supply of a beverage in a returnable container of a particular class in respect of which the registrant is a specified beverage retailer where paragraph 226(2)(a) applies in determining the consideration for that supply, and at any time supplies that container used and empty for consideration without having acquired it used and empty for consideration, is required to add an amount in determining its net tax for the reporting period that includes that time calculated by the formula:

 A × B

-Under paragraph 226(2)(a), a specified beverage retailer can deduct the refundable container charge from the consideration for the sale of the beverage.
+Under paragraph 226(2)(a), a specified beverage retailer can deduct the returnable container charge from the consideration for the sale of the beverage.
 This gives the appropriate result where the purchaser of the beverage retains the container to obtain the refund.
 This is not the case, however, where the specified beverage retailer retains the container for the refund.
 In this situation, a specified beverage retailer is required under subsection 226(18) to add to its net tax an amount of tax calculated on the refund it receives for the container.

 Exception for a specified beverage retailer